Keep Your Teethby KYT Dental Services

 Why is the overdenture priced separately from the implants?

 Because they are two different procedures with two different timelines.
 Implants are placed surgically and need 3 to 6 months to integrate with bone before any prosthetic can be attached.
 The overdenture is fabricated and delivered after integration.
-Pricing the two separately lets you understand exactly what each step costs and how each line item is covered by insurance.
+Pricing the two separately helps you understand what each step costs and how each line item may be covered by your insurance plan.

 How is an overdenture different from a regular denture?